-If employers annually file at least 10 Forms W-2, they must file them all electronically, effective with 2023 Forms W-2 to be filed by January 31,2024.
+If employers annually file at least 10 Forms W-2, they must file them all electronically, effective with 2023 Forms W-2.

 If the employee fully reimburses the employer for the value of the personal use of the vehicle, then no value would be reported in either Box 1 or in Box 14.
 Reimbursement of the amount spent for gas on personal trips does not constitute a reimbursement of the full value of the personal use of the vehicle.